The New Sensation Will Be – Labrusca?

 Wineries here can make and list with LCBO a wine that does not meet the VQA’s organoleptic test to be marketed.
 But there is less incentive to produce them, as VQA wines earn winemakers more profit due to a sizeable break they get on the provincial mark-up portion of the selling price.

 No Labrusca, to my knowledge, or other native grape species*, are permitted for any VQA table wine.
-An Ontario farmer may grow such or any varieties he pleases and sell it at the winery gate, but it is unlikely one will see such wines at LCBO as it supports the VQA framework.
+An Ontario farmer may grow such varieties and sell them at the winery gate, but it is unlikely one will see such wines at LCBO, which supports the VQA framework.

 This situation results from the wine world of 40 years ago, a “top-down” philosophy intended to protect consumers and improve overall quality.
 Broadly, the same approach occurred elsewhere except that you can still buy table wines, say in New York State, made e.g., from Labrusca wines.
 Many are the sweeter, pop-type wines that were popular in the 1970s.

-I find this interesting by comparison to how craft beer has developed.
-In craft brewing, the star hops – always the keynote for beer flavour – are mostly types developed from crosses with European “noble” varieties, but they were developed in North America from the 1960s to today.
+This is interesting by comparison to how craft beer has developed.
+In craft brewing, the star hops – always the keynote for beer flavour – are mostly types developed from crosses with European “noble” varieties.
+Most of the hops associated with craft beer were released to growers in North America starting from the 1970s.

-These include the Cascade hop, Centennial, Mosaic, Citra, Magnum.
+These include the Cascade, Centennial, Mosaic, Citra, and Magnum hops.

-These names have a magnetic resonance when appearing on beer lists and have done much to grow small-scale brewing to the point the large North American breweries are in decline or need to ape the small guys to retain market share.
+These names have a magnetic resonance on beer menus.
+They have done much to grow small-scale brewing to the point that large North American breweries are in decline or need to emulate the small producers to retain market share.

 The hybrid grapes authorized by VQA were developed in Europe, Vidal say, under tutelage therefore of European ideas and learning.